Saturday, August 15, 2015

 Portland and Lewiston.
 Each car was richly and comfortably furnished.

-The only car which has survived the service that ceased in 1933 is the
+The only car that has survived the service that ceased in 1933 is the

 The Interurban - The most personally satisfying task of Libbey's dynamic career still lay ahead.
 In 1910 work began under his meticulous supervision on grading for the tracks of the Electric Interurban railway between Lewiston and Portland.
 Originally planned as a means of consuming surplus power from the Deering Rips Dam, this superb piece of engineering captured the imagination of the Maine people.